 Introduction:

-The brake system of a truck has three main functions: to reduce speed, to bring the vehicle to a standstill, and to keep it stationary when parked.
-It differs from a passenger car because it uses pneumatics instead of hydraulics.
-The brakes are controlled via air from the pedal and the parking brake lever.
+The braking system of a truck has three main functions: reducing speed, bringing the vehicle to a stop, and keeping it stationary when parked.
+It differs from a passenger car in that it uses pneumatics instead of hydraulics.
+The brakes are actuated by air from the pedal and the parking brake lever.

 Heavy commercial vehicles and mobile machinery have air pressure brakes, with subsystems consisting of: